IVI-M/R-Ottawa/meetups.md

 Password: *please contact the organizer or get it from [GCCollab](https://gccollab.ca/discussion/view/4482867/enlunches-with-data-challenges-on-wednesdays-on-rfr)*

+---

 ### Agendas:

 See also [ R-101 ](https://github.com/IVI-M/R-Ottawa/tree/master/r101) for archived discussed codes.
+A page is also set to list all discussed data challenges: [challenges](challenges.md)

 2020/04/29: (this session was recorded and is posted in [GCCollab](https://gccollab.ca/discussion/view/4482867/enlunches-with-data-challenges-on-wednesdays-on-rfr))